What Is An Eczema Flare-Up?

 Work with your doctor to find the right treatments for you.
 Your symptoms, age, family history, other health problems, and lifestyle help you find treatments that work.
 Most eczema treatments give you short-term relief.

-For strong eczema itching that even keeps you up at night, try oral antihistamines.
+For strong eczema itching that keeps you up at night, try oral antihistamines.
 Diphenhydramine can stop itching and help you sleep.
-Fexofenadine, cetirizine, and other antihistamines can ease flares and itching but don’t make you drowsy.
+Cetirizine, fexofenadine, and other antihistamines can ease flares and itching but don’t make you drowsy.
 They’re all available OTC.

 Your doctor may also prescribe oral corticosteroids or give you a steroid shot for a strong eczema flare.
 If you scratch your itchy rash and break the skin, you might need antibiotics to prevent an infection.

-For moderate to severe eczema that is not controlled by topical medications or when topical medicines cannot be used, dupilumab (Dupixent) or tralokinumab (Adbry), both injectables, may be prescribed.
-This medicine is given every two weeks as an injection under the skin.
+For moderate to severe eczema that is not controlled by topical medications, or when topical medicines cannot be used, dupilumab (Dupixent) or tralokinumab (Adbry), both injectables, may be prescribed.
+These drugs are are given every few weeks as shots under the skin.

 Prevent Flares, Feel Better

-There are many things that could set off an eczema flare.
+Many things could set off an eczema flare.
 You may not have the same triggers as someone else.
 It pays to figure out what causes your skin to react.

 Dry skin.
 If your skin gets too dry, it can become rough and itchy.
 It might even crack.
 That can let bacteria or allergens inside.
 Dry skin is a common eczema trigger for many people.
 Extreme changes in temperature can stress your skin, too.

 Tips: Keep your skin moist -- especially in winter, when the air can be very dry.
 Use a humidifier to moisten the air in your bedroom when you sleep.
-Apply body lotion after you get out of a shower or bath.
-Soak in a warm bath with small amounts of bleach, baking soda, bath oil, or colloidal oatmeal added to ease eczema itching and moisten your skin.
+Apply cream or ointment after you get out of a shower or bath.
+Soak in a warm bath with small amounts of bath oil, or add colloidal oatmeal to ease eczema itching and moisten your skin.
 See what's the best lotion for eczema.

 Irritants.
 Products you use every day may bother your skin.
 Soap, cleansers, body wash, laundry detergent, lotions, or even some foods you touch can trigger eczema rashes.

 Tips: Talk to your doctor to pinpoint what may irritate your skin.
-She can test how your skin reacts to certain products.
+They can test how your skin reacts to certain products.
 Keep track of anything you use that seems to trigger a flare after you touch it.
-Choose soaps, cleansers, or laundry detergent without added perfumes or dyes.
+Choose soaps, cleansers, and laundry detergents without added perfumes or dyes.
 These are common eczema triggers.

 Clothing.
 Fabrics that are rough, too tight, or itchy can trigger eczema.
 Clothes that are too warm or heavy can make you sweat and cause a flare, too.